yiw679/Detective-Storyline-GameDev/README.md

 ## Tool: Unity Game Engine

 ### General Vision:
-Player (as the detective) try to solve crime scenes by hearing stories, collecting evidences and making judgements.
-This game is meant to submerge players in crime scenes and encourage them to think carefully and connect evidences to find the criminal.
+* Player (as the detective) try to solve crime scenes by hearing stories, collecting evidences and making judgements.
+This game is meant to submerge the player in crime scenes and encourage them to think carefully and connect evidences to find the criminal.

+### Current Progresses
+* Finished the first level

 ### Systems Implemented:
 * Global Mouseclick Handling System